T in the Park 2015: Incidents

 On 11 July 2015, a 36-year-old man died at the festival, with his body discovered in toilets.
 A T in the Park spokesman said: "We are extremely saddened by this news, and our thoughts are with the family at this time."
 He said the organisers were helping police with their inquiries.
-The Police were treated his death as unexplained but not suspicious.
+The Police treated his death as unexplained but not suspicious.

 The number of arrests reduced to 44, which was significantly less than 2013 where there was 91 arrests, while the number incidents dealt with the Scottish Ambulance Service were also down to 606 compared with 858 in 2014.

 Traffic

 On Saturday night, the traffic situation ended in chaos, with claims of up to five hour delays, which were partly blamed on the wet conditions which resulted in tractors hauling hundreds of vehicles onto the exit road.

 Organisers apologised throughout the weekend and well into Monday about the issues.
 The festival's director Geoff Ellis said: "A few things contributed to the delays.
 It's a brand new site and the weather wasn't kind to us on Saturday which led to a lot of people having to be towed from the west car park slowing us down because we don't have the benefit of 18 years of infrastructure that we did at Balado.
 We have continuously advised that there are no suitable pedestrian walkways in or out of the venue but over the last two nights, a high volume of people have done this anyway.
 This meant that the traffic coming in to the pick-up points could not access the event, causing tailbacks and increasing the numbers walking as they tried to meet their pick-ups further along the road."

 On Monday 13 July, MSP Liz Smith, for mid Scotland and Fife called for a major review of the event, stating it was "not unexpected" that there had been delays on the "narrow country roads".
-She went on to say “these are exactly the kind of issues which were flagged up months ago when many people warned of the unsuitability of the surrounding road system at Strathallan."
+She went on to say "these are exactly the kind of issues which were flagged up months ago when many people warned of the unsuitability of the surrounding road system at Strathallan."